TheBruteforcer/guibase/README.md

-# guibase
+# GUIBase
- guibase allows you to popup a pre-made gui login&register widgets
+ GUIBase allows you to popup a pre-made gui login&register widgets
+# How to use
+ Open example.py